whshty/Gaussian-Blur/README.md

 The runtimes are stored in dir ./Result

 * result.txt is the total runtime
-* optional: mpi.txt and openmp.txt is the result if you submit mpi or open slurm script only
+* optional: mpi.txt and openmp.txt is the result if you submit MPI or OpenMP slurm script only